The Roles, Risks, and Stages of Personal Injury Trials

 Motion For New Trial

-Motions for a new trial are rarely granted since the trial judge must admit that their ruling(s) was made in error.
+Motions for a new trial are rarely granted since the trial judge must admit that their ruling(s) were made in error.

 Judgment Notwithstanding the Verdict

-Under rare circumstances, the court, upon receiving the jury’s verdict, will choose not to accept the jury verdict, vacate it, and then replace it with the judge’s verdict on the legal grounds that no “reasonable jury” could have possibly come to that verdict.
+Under rare circumstances, the court, upon receiving the jury’s verdict, may choose not to accept it, vacate it, and then replace it with the judge’s verdict on the grounds that no “reasonable jury” could have reached that verdict.

 Once a motion for a new trial is denied, the losing side will decide whether to appeal the case to a higher court for appellate review.